osrf/gazebo_design/undo/undo.md

 All information about user commands will be kept in the client side.

-There will be an abstract class `common::UserCmd`, with `Do` and `Undo` functions to be overridden:
+There will be an abstract class `gui::UserCmd`, with `Do` and `Undo` functions to be overridden:

-    /// \brief Base class which represents a user command, which can be "done"
+    /// \brief Base class which represents a user command that can be "done"
     /// and "undone".
     class UserCmd
     {